YoussefRekik/STM32_test1/README.md

 -------------------

-For building the debug version of the project just run this command docker run -v /path/to/project/test1/:/src -w=/src/Debug petoknm/stm32builder make -j4
+For building the debug version of the project just run this command docker run --rm -v /path/to/project/test1/:/src -w=/src/Debug petoknm/stm32builder make -j4

 The release version is not yet supported.